DiFly/sweater/README.md

  - you will learn how to create an email list
  - etc.

- Really, very cool channel for user, who want to learn actual programming technology
+ Really, very cool channel for user, who want to do first step and learn actual programming technology